204th Ave SE Update - Frequently Asked Questions

 In 2014, the Covington City Council approved a subarea plan, associated code, and comprehensive plan amendments after extensive public outreach and involvement.
 As part of this review the city prepared a Planned Action Environmental Impact Statement (Planned Action EIS) to review potential impacts of the development envisioned in the subarea plan and identify mitigation measures.
 This initial planning work will guide future development in the 212 acre subarea as it is redeveloped from a gravel mine to a mixed use urban village.
 The subarea plan and Planned Action EIS looked at development that would include up to 1,500 housing units and 850,000 sq. ft. of commercial development.

-On November 21, 2016, the city recieved an application for a Development Agreement associated with a Zoning Map Amendment and Boundary Line Adjustment.
+On November 21, 2016, the city received an application for a Development Agreement associated with a Zoning Map Amendment and Boundary Line Adjustment.
+At the City Council meeting on April 25, 2017, councilmembers unanimously passed Ord.
+02-2017.

 A requirement in the Hawk Property Planned Action (Ordinance # 14-04), is that 204th Ave SE will be improved by the developer as a 2 to 3 lane arterial between SE 272nd St connecting to SE 256th Street at its intersection with SR 18.